-Veterans Administration Is a veteran who serve wartime period and me following: • o Is age 65 or older; or o Has a disability.
-Is married to a veteran receiving VA disability l Is the widow of a vetera during a wartime period Is the unmarried child of veteran who served du period or a veteran who VA disability benefits, a meets one of the follow ring a wartime o is receiving and the child o Is under the age of 18; o Is between the age and is attending a V school; or o Is over age 18 and determined to have before turning 18.
+Veterans Administration • Is a veteran who served during a wartime period and meets one of the following: o Is age 65 or older; or o Has a disability. • Is married to a veteran who is receiving VA disability benefits. • Is the widow of a veteran who served during a wartime period. • Is the unmarried child of a deceased veteran who served during a wartime period or a veteran who is receiving VA disability benefits, and the child meets one of the following: o Is under the age of 18; o Is between the ages of 18 and 23 and is attending a VA-approved school; or o Is over age 18 and was determined to have a disability before turning 18.